Lando1n/LanFlix/README.md

 #### Option B: Auto boot on start with systemd

+- Got to `./services/` and open `lanflix-monitor.service`
 - Change the user and group from `plexserver` to the username on your machine
+- Change `WorkingDirectory` to where you have cloned the repo to.
-- Copy the files from `/services/` into /etc/systemd/system/
+- Copy `lanflix-monitor.service` into `/etc/systemd/system/`
 - Enable and start the services

 ```bash